About Travels with Willie

 The primary aim of this project is to explore and share the fun and significance of Shakespearean performance in the 21st century.

-There are more Shakespeare performances in the U.S. today than any other type of theatre.
+Did you know there are more Shakespeare performances in the U.S. today than any other type of theatre.
 More Shakespeare Theatres, Companies, Performances (Professional, Community, College, High School, Middle School, Summer Camp, etc), training academies, etc., in the U.S. than any other type of theatre.
 Some are institutions.
 Some are folks simply acting in a park.
 These theatres/performances have audiences.
 They sell out and have capacity houses.
 Artists are remaking Shakespeare over in their own image.
 All Women Companies, all Black or Hispanic productions, modernized and revolutionary retellings of the Bard’s works.

 Why?
 That is our question.